StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Default**: 0
 - **Description**: In each RESTORE operation, the maximum number of download tasks StarRocks assigned to a BE node.
 When this item is set to less than or equal to 0, no limit is imposed on the task number.
 This item is supported from v3.1.0 onwards.

+##### allow_system_reserved_names

+- **Default**: FALSE
+- Whether to allow users to create objects with names initiated with with two consecutive underscores `__`.
+TRUE indicates this feature is enabled.
+Please note that such names are reserved for special purposes in StarRocks.
+Creating such objects may result in undefined behavior.
+This item is supported from vx.x.x onwards.

 ### Configure FE static parameters

 This section provides an overview of the static parameters that you can configure in the FE configuration file **fe.conf**.
 After you reconfigure these parameters for an FE, you must restart the FE for the changes to take effect.